 But in the meantime, it’s good to examine what exactly is going on, and whether you can do something different to change your circumstances.
 Well, it turns out, you can.

-Take a look at these top 6 reasons your 4 year old won’t poop on potty, and more important, what you can do about it:
+Take a look at these top 6 reasons your 4 year old won’t poop on the potty, and more importantly, what you can do about it:

 1. Your child doesn’t have a time limit

 Have you asked your 4 year old to “take your time” or “take as much time as you need”?
-You likely wanted to make sure he didn’t feel rushed, or to reassure him that he can sit for as long as he needed to.
+You likely wanted to make sure she didn’t feel rushed, or to reassure her that she can sit for as long as she needed to.

-Unfortunately, “time” doesn’t always translate well with young kids.
+Unfortunately, “time” doesn’t always translate well.
 Sometimes the lack of constraints can make pooping in the potty even more overwhelming.
-They don’t know how long they’re supposed to sit, or when enough time has passed before calling it quits.
+She doesn’t know how long she’s supposed to sit, or when enough time has passed before calling it quits.

-Free mini course: Want to potty train without the power struggles?
+Free email course: Want to potty train without the power struggles?
 Join my FREE 5-day email mini course, Peaceful Potty Training!
-No more putting unrealistic deadlines on your child or using rewards that eventually fizzle.
+No more putting unrealistic deadlines or using rewards that eventually fizzle.
 Join the mini-course now and potty train without frustrating power struggles.

 You’ll also get my newsletters, which parents say they LOVE: